rebejellis/hugo-docs-website/docs/choose-your-model2.md

 <details><summary>Requires API Key</summary>
 <br>
-For <a href="https://gptforwork.com/help/supported-models">GPT for Work-supported models</a>, whether or not an API key is required will affect the <a href="https://gptforwork.com/help/billing/pricing-per-model">aprice and billing</a> because, without an API key, a <a href="https://gptforwork.com/help/billing">purchase pack</a> must be purchased along with the model.
+Whether or not an API key is required will affect the <a href="https://gptforwork.com/help/billing/pricing-per-model">price and billing</a> when purchasing choosing a <a href="https://gptforwork.com/help/supported-models">GPT for Work-supported model</a>, because, without an API key, a <a href="https://gptforwork.com/help/billing">purchase pack</a> must be purchased along with the model.
 Use the <a href="https://gptforwork.com/help/billing/cost-estimator">Cost estimator</a> to find out which model is most cost-effective for your inputs.</details>

 ## Model Comparison